ChukaEbi/bookmark-manager/README.md

 So that I can keep track of my links
 I would like to bookmark them on a page

+As a time-pressed user
+So that I can quickly find web sites I recently bookmarked I would like to see links in descending chronological order

 As a Makers Student
 So that I can keep up with new websites
 I would like to add links to my bookmark page